Web Push for Web Apps on iOS and iPadOS

 Third-party browser support for Add to Home Screen

-In iOS and iPadOS 16.4 beta 1, third-party browsers can now offer their users the ability to add websites and web apps to the Home Screen from the Share menu.
+In iOS and iPadOS 16.4, third-party browsers can now offer their users the ability to add websites and web apps to the Home Screen from the Share menu.

 Applications on iOS and iPadOS present the Share menu by creating a